controlplaneio-fluxcd/distribution/rfcs/0001-flux-operator/README.md

     registry: ghcr.io/controlplaneio-fluxcd/distroless
     # Pull secret for the enterprise container images
     imagePullSecret: enterprise-flux-auth
+    # URL to the OCI artifact containing the latest Flux manifests and image digests
+    artifact: "oci://ghcr.io/controlplaneio-fluxcd/flux-operator-manifests"
   # Flux CRD controllers to deploy on this cluster
   components:
     - source-controller